Magnus-Wangari/Gabriela-Recovery-Center/README.md

 # Gabriela-Recovery-Center
-# One page website that provides infromation about the center and a contact form.
+# One page website that provides information about the center and a contact form.